SDG 4 – Quality education

-- A priority area in teaching at UdA is education, with the focus on the Bachelor’s degree course in Teaching and Learning and the Master’s degree in Education.
-Both courses include specific competencies in human rights, democratic culture and the SDGs, while the compulsory itinerary includes the subject of Democratic Culture.
+- A priority area in teaching at UdA is education, with the focus on the Bachelor’s degree in Teaching and Learning and the Master’s degree in Education.
+Both courses include specific competences in human rights, democratic culture and the SDGs, while the compulsory itinerary includes the subject of Democratic Culture.
 Intercultural Dialogue and Sustainability are also included in both pathways available to future teachers.

 - The Children’s University is a university social responsibility project that promotes interest in science and supports science education among school pupils with the aim of counteracting stereotypes about scientific knowledge.

-- The Interdisciplinary Research Group on Education promotes projects related to students’ competencies, educational experience and learning context, and analysis of the UdA educational model, initial teacher training and the gender digital divide in the teaching of Social Sciences, among other issues.
+- The Interdisciplinary Research Group on Education promotes projects related to students’ competences, educational experience and learning context, and analysis of the UdA educational model, initial teacher training and the gender digital divide in the teaching of Social Sciences, among other issues.
 One line of research, moreover, is aimed at studying the degree of implementation of the Sustainable Development Goals in Andorran cultural policy.

 - The UdA offers open access content and publications (Open Science), to make them accessible to everyone.
 It also uses free institutional software (Open Source) and of many applications for teaching and research to promote an accessible software to everyone.